Healthe-Matters Logo

 And according to the AHA, stroke rates double every 10 years after age 55.

-A TIA is a major warning and anyone who has experienced a TIA should seek professional medical help at once.
+A TIA is a serious warning and anyone experiencing one should seek professional medical help at once.
 The chance of an additional—and worse—stroke is very real.
 Some people who seek help after a TIA find that they’ve actually suffered a full stroke and are incredibly lucky to be alive.

 Learn More